surifirstpin/biplus_documentation/docs/README.md

  ### Connect to any data source

-Import data from files, feeds, databases, cloud drives, popular business applications and in-house apps.
+Import data from files,databases, cloud drives, popular business applications and in-house apps.

 ### Smarter and efficient visualization